Large-scale first principles configuration interaction calculations of optical absorption in aluminum clusters: Results and Discussion

 Tetramer of aluminum cluster has many low lying isomers due to its flat potential energy curves.
 Among them, rhombus structure is the most stable with $^{3}B_{2g}$ electronic ground state.
 Our optimized bond length for rhombus structure is 2.50 $\textrm{\AA}$ and $63.8^\circ$ as the acute angle.
 This is to be compared with corresponding reported values of 2.56 $\textrm{\AA}$ and $69.3^\circ$ reported by Martinez \emph{et al.} \cite{martinez_all_vs_core}, 2.51 $\textrm{\AA}$ and $56.5^\circ$ computed by Jones \cite{jones_struct_bind_prl}, 2.55 $\textrm{\AA}$ and $67.6^\circ$ obtained by Schultz \emph{et al} \cite{truhler_theory_validation_jpcb}.
 We note that bond lengths are in good agreement but bond angles appear to vary a bit.

-The other isomer studied here is an almost square shaped tetramer with optimized bond length of 2.69 $\textrm{\AA}$.
-The electronic ground state of this $D_{4h}$ symmetric cluster is\textbf{ $^{3}B{}_{3u}$}\emph{.} This optimized geometry is in accord with 2.69 $\textrm{\AA}$ reported by Martinez \emph{et al}. \cite{martinez_all_vs_core}, however it is somewhat bigger than 2.57 $\textrm{\AA}$ calculated by Yang \emph{et al.} \cite{sachdev_dft_al_small} and 2.61 $\textrm{\AA}$ obtained by Jones \cite{jones_simul_anneal_al}.
+The other isomer studied here is a square shaped tetramer with optimized bond length of 2.69 $\textrm{\AA}$.
+The electronic ground state of this $D_{4h}$ symmetric cluster is\textbf{ $^{3}B{}_{3u}$}\emph{.} This optimized geometry is in accord with 2.69 $\textrm{\AA}$ reported by Martinez \emph{et al}. \cite{martinez_all_vs_core}, however, it is somewhat bigger than 2.57 $\textrm{\AA}$ calculated by Yang \emph{et al.} \cite{sachdev_dft_al_small} and 2.61 $\textrm{\AA}$ obtained by Jones \cite{jones_simul_anneal_al}.

-For planar clusters, like rhombus and square shaped Al$_{4}$, two types of optical absorptions are possible: (a) Longitudinal -- those polarized in the plane of the cluster, and (b) transverse -- the ones polarized perpendicular to that plane.
-The onset of optical absorption in rhombus isomer occurs at around 1 eV with transversely polarized absorption characterized by $H_{1}\rightarrow L+1$.
-It is followed by an in-plane polarized absorption peak at 2.3 eV with dominant contribution from $H-2\rightarrow H_{1}$.
+For planar clusters, like rhombus and square shaped Al$_{4}$, two types of optical absorptions are possible: (a) planar -- those polarized in the plane of the cluster, and (b) transverse -- the ones polarized perpendicular to that plane.
+The many-particle wave functions of excited states contributing to the peaks are presented in Table VI and VII of supporting information \cite{supplementary-material}.
+The onset of optical absorption in rhombus isomer occurs at around 1 eV (I$_{\perp}$) with transversely polarized absorption characterized by $H_{1}\rightarrow L+1$.
+It is followed by an in-plane polarized absorption peak (II$_{\parallel}$) at 2.3 eV with dominant contribution from $H-2\rightarrow H_{1}$.
 Several closely lying peaks are observed in a small energy range of 4.5 -- 8 eV.
 Peaks split from each other are seen in this range confirming that after shell closure, in perturbed droplet model, Jahn Teller distortion causes symmetry breaking usually associated with split absorption peaks.
-The most intense peak is observed at 5.5 eV characterized by $H-3\rightarrow L+4$.
+The most intense peak (V$_{\parallel}$) is observed at 5.5 eV characterized by $H-3\rightarrow L+4$.